 A growing abundance of evidence shows that older adults are sexually active.
 However, images of older people in intimate relationships remain either rare or stereotypical: since the turn of the millennium, we note a progressive recognition of the sexual health needs of older adults.
 But in place of the old idea of seniors losing interest in sex, new stereotype — of the ‘sexy senior’ or the ‘cougar’ — pictures a remaining youthfully attractive and sexually active older adult.

-The idea that older people have no interest in sex and intimacy is not uncommon but their needs, and how best to meet them, must be recognised.
-Images of older people in intimate relationships are rare and considered a taboo.
+The stereotypical understanding of older people’s intimate life hinders the development of adequate support to address older people’s sexual health needs.
+Internalized ageist stereotypes lead older people to become less interested in sex and less sexually active.
 The sexuality of care home residents is particularly challenging and often seen as a problem, instead of as a right.
-According to research the need of care residents for sexuality and initimacy are often absent from policy and practice.
+The need of care residents for sexuality and intimacy are often absent from policy and practice.

 Moreover many LGBTIQ people remain invisible among older people themselves and seniors’ organisations may fail to investigate their needs.
 This is due to the prejudice many older people still have on the issue on sexual orientation.
 At the same time older LGBTIQ people have difficulties to be recognized within their own LGTBIQ communities because of their old age.

 Join us to discuss ageism and sexuality.
 Read the blog posts of our partners, testimonies, and add your voice by using the hashtag #AgeingEqual or submit your own stories online.

 ‘We can be offended by these happy, cheerful pictures of seniors making love, but above all reserve your indignation on all these subjects which do not raise for the moment that the general indifference’